Unnamed-1408/CSE5002_Mini_Project/report/report.md

 MLP uses Cross Entropy Loss to train.

-### OneVsOne
+### OneVsOne(OVO)

-> PCA reduces to 128 dimensions.

 Each classifier is `SVC` , SVC classification is a nonlinear classifier that separates different classes of data by constructing a nonlinear decision boundary.
-And can use C, to prevent overfitting.
+And can use `C` parameter, to prevent overfitting.

 Using `CalibratedClassifierCV `  to cross-validation the training process